soulwing/jax-rs-href/README.md

 This module provides a simple annotation-based mechanism that allows a model builder for a resource to resolve a path to a referenced resource.

+TODO: need to provide some examples of how this thing gets used.